ulysses4ever/ulysses.mmcs.sfedu.ru/_includes/index-text-en.md

+**As a Russian national, I strongly condemn the war started by Russian government in Ukraine on Feb 24th 2022.**

 I am interested in typed functional programming and corresponding languages (mostly, Haskell), type and effect systems, [mathematics of program construction][1].
 In the past I worked towards better software engineering principles of building computer algebra software in C++,